 One-page should lead to another through inner-site links.
 This will give the bots an idea of how your site is structured.

-If it’s as organized as how it should be, it will make sense to Google.
+If it’s as organized as how it should be, it will make sense to Google search.
 If it doesn’t, then many of your pages will suffer low rankings.

-Having good site architecture also improves user experience.
+Having good local site architecture also improves user experience.

 Imagine getting to a site where pages are all over the place.
-This goes without saying but a good site needs to be well-designed and easy to navigate.
+This goes without saying but a good site needs to be well-designed, easy to navigate, and equipped with tracking features that give you a breakdown of the traffic that cane through your site.

 *A good rule of thumb is to try and make your best content as easy to access as possible.
 This is good for search engines and users.